-The table below provides a summary of the engagement activity undertaken by Barings, Baillie Gifford, LGIM, Federated Hermes ("Hermes"), CBRE Global Investors ("CBRE") and Apollo Global Management ("Apollo") during the year.
+The table below provides a summary of the engagement activity undertaken by Baillie Gifford, LGIM, Federated Hermes ("Hermes"), CBRE Global Investors ("CBRE") and Apollo Global Management ("Apollo") during the year.
+Examples of engagement undertaken have been set out in Appendix 2 to this statement.